Colorado's major aerospace contractors are leading the nation's major aerospace projects on behalf of NASA or the U.S. Government.

 - Space Habitats

-Lockheed Martin Space Systems built the Mars lander spacecraft for NASA’s InSight (Interior Exploration using Seismic Investigations, Geodesy and Heat Transport) mission.
+Lockheed Martin built the Mars lander spacecraft for NASA’s InSight (Interior Exploration using Seismic Investigations, Geodesy and Heat Transport) mission.
 InSight is a NASA Discovery-class mission to understand the processes that shaped rocky planets such as Mars and Earth.
-Scheduled to launch in 2018, a Lockheed Martin team will operate the spacecraft on its seven-month journey to Mars, its landing, and during surface operations.
+Launched in 2018, the Lockheed Martin team operated the spacecraft on its seven-month journey to Mars, successfully landed the spacecraft on the surface, and continues to provide surface operations.

 Ball Aerospace will provide the spacecraft and mission integration for NASA’s Imaging X-Ray Polarimetry Explorer (IXPE) Mission to explore black holes.
 The mission, slated to launch in 2020, will allow astronomers to explore the hidden details of some of the most extreme and exotic astronomical objects, helping scientists to better understand the origin of our universe.

-Lockheed Martin Space Systems will build the aeroshell and heat shield which will protect the Mars 2020 Rover during its journey to Mars and descent to the planet’s surface.
-SNC’s Space Systems will build critical hardware for the rover, including the descent brake and actuators for the robotic arm and sample cache system.
+NASA’s Mars 2020 mission will be launched by ULA in 2020, with the Mars rover scheduled to land in 2021 for a two-year exploration of the Martian surface.
+Lockheed Martin will build the aeroshell and heat shield which will protect the rover during its journey to Mars and descent to the planet’s surface.
+SNC’s Space Systems will build critical hardware for the rover, including the descent brake and actuators for the robotic arm and sample cache system. unar Gateway prototypes and concepts for deep space habitats on Mars, as part of NASA’s Next Space Technologies Exploration Partnership-2 (NextSTEP-2), a program to produce habitats that could support astronauts working and living outside Earth’s orbit.
+Work under the Phase II contract will include building a full-scale ground prototype of the main habitable volume.

-Lockheed Martin Space Systems is building the Orion Multi-Purpose Crew Vehicle, NASA’s first spacecraft designed to transport humans to destinations beyond low Earth orbit.
-Lockheed Martin’s new Orion Test Lab is the first testing facility of its kind for a NASA human- rated spacecraft built on a contractor’s campus.
-Following Orion’s highly successful, first high orbital test in 2014, the spacecraft’s next flight will be Exploration Mission-1, projected to be launched in 2018 on NASA’s new Space Launch System rocket.
+Lockheed Martin is building the Orion exploration spaceship, NASA’s first spacecraft designed to transport humans to destinations beyond LEO, such as the Moon and Mars.
+Lockheed Martin’s new Orion Integrated Test Lab is the first testing facility of its kind for a NASA human-rated spacecraft built on a contractor’s campus.
+Following Orion’s highly successful, first test flight in 2014, the spacecraft’s next flight will be Exploration Mission-1, projected to launch in 2020 on NASA’s new Space Launch System rocket.

-Lockheed Martin Space Systems built the OSIRIS-REx (Origins Spectral Interpretation Resource Identification Security - Regolith Explorer) spacecraft.
-OSIRIS-REx is a NASA asteroid sample return mission.
-Launched in 2016, the mission will study and return a sample of a carbonaceous asteroid to Earth for detailed analyses in 2023.
+Lockheed Martin built NASA’s OSIRIS-REx spacecraft, which is an asteroid sample return mission.
+Launched in 2016, the Origins Spectral Interpretation Resource Identification Security-Regolith Explorer will study and return a sample of carbonaceous asteroid to Earth for detailed analysis in 2023.

-NASA selected SNC and Lockheed Martin Space Systems among six companies to design ground prototypes and concepts for deep space habitats on Mars, as part of NASA’s Next Space Technologies Exploration Partnership-2 (NextSTEP-2), a program to produce habitats that could support astronauts working and living outside Earth’s orbit.
+SNC and Lockheed Martin began construction on Lunar Gateway prototypes and concepts for deep space habitats on Mars, as part of NASA’s Next Space Technologies Exploration Partnership-2 (NextSTEP-2), a program to produce habitats that could support astronauts working and living outside Earth’s orbit.
+Work under the Phase II contract will include building a full-scale ground prototype of the main habitable volume.